mbloch/mapshaper/README.md

-###Using mapshaper

-- Currently, there is a commandline script (bin/mapshaper) that runs in Node.js.
-A graphical interface is in the works.
-- To view a list of options and examples, run `$ mapshaper -h`.
-- Simplification methods include: Douglas-Peucker, Visvalingam and a modified version of Visvalingam's algorithm designed to smooth spiky features.
-- Mapshaper currently reads Shapefiles and writes Shapefiles and GeoJSON files.
+#mapshaper

+Tools for topologically-aware Shapefile simplification

+###Interactive tool

+- To setup the mapshaper gui for online use, copy the files in gui/www/ to a web server.
+All processing in done in the browser, there is no backend process to run.

+- You can run the mapshaper gui directly from the filesystem by opening gui/www/index.html in a web browser.

+- Mapshaper works well in recent versions of Chrome, Safari and Firefox.

+###Commandline tool

+- `bin/mapshaper` is a [Node.js](http://nodejs.org) script.

+- Example commands:

+	`$ mapshaper -p 0.1 counties.shp` Retain 10% of removable vertices using default simplification.

+	`$ mapshaper -i 100 states.shp --dp` Remove features smaller than ~100 meters using Douglas-Peucker simplification

+	`$ mapshaper -h` Print help information

-###Building
+###Building and testing

-- Run `$ build` in the project directory to rebuild the mapshaper library from source files.
+- The `build` script rebuilds the JavaScript files used by the commandline and gui interfaces.
+Run `$ build` and `$ build gui` if you make any changes to files in the src/ directory. `$ build [gui] -f` watches for changes to source files and auto-updates the library files.

-- Run `$ mocha -R spec` in the project directory to run the tests
+- Run `$ mocha` or `$ mocha -R spec` in the project directory to run the tests.

 ###Wish list

-- Start a Wiki for tips and discussion
+- Support for GeoJSON, TopoJSON and other formats.
-- Improved GeoJSON support, reading/writing TopoJSON, support for other formats via OGR2OGR bindings
-- Support for selections and aggregations using attributes or geometry
+- Support for creating and exporting selections and aggregations.
-- Option to specify different simplification for a selection of parts or shapes
-- Option to export aggregated layers alongside original layer (e.g. states + country from county-level data)
 - Update the original "modified Visvalingam" method, add control over degree of smoothing
-- Think about replacing depencency on old utility functions with underscore.js
 - Work on preventing or removing vector intersections
-- Experiment with more advanced simplification methods and smoothing
+- Experiment with more advanced simplification and smoothing methods